Dodecacalcium hepta-aluminate: Properties and applications

 C12A7 is an important mineral phase in calcium aluminate cements and is an intermediate in the manufacture of Portland cement.
 It reacts rapidly with water, with considerable heat evolution, to form 3CaO·Al_{2}O_{3}·6H_{2}O and Al(OH)_{3} gel.
 The formation of the hydrate from this mineral and from monocalcium aluminate represents the first stage of strength development in aluminous cements.
 Because of its higher reactivity, leading to excessively rapid hydration, aluminous cements contain relatively low amounts of dodecacalcium hepta-aluminate, or none at all.

 C12A7 has potential applications in optical, bio and structural ceramics.
 Some amorphous calcium aluminates are photosensitive and hence are candidates for optical information storage devices.
 They also have desirable infrared transmission properties for optical fibers.

-While undoped C12A7 is a wide-bandgap insulator, electron-doped electride C12A7:e^{−} is a metallic conductor with a conductivity reaching 1500 S/cm at room temperature; it may even exhibit superconductivity upon cooling to 0.2–0.4 K. C12A7:e^{−} is also a catalyst that has potential applications in the ambient-pressure synthesis of ammonia.
+While undoped C12A7 is a wide-bandgap insulator, electron-doped electride C12A7:e^{−} is a metallic conductor with a conductivity reaching 1500 S/cm at room temperature; it may even exhibit superconductivity upon cooling to 0.2–0.4 K. Matsuishi et al. reported the mayenite-derived electride as a room-temperature-stable single crystal in which extra-framework oxide ions are replaced by electrons in the cages.
+C12A7:e^{−} is also a catalyst that has potential applications in the ambient-pressure synthesis of ammonia; Kitano et al. reported its use as an electron donor and reversible hydrogen store for ruthenium-catalyzed ammonia synthesis.
 Electron doping is achieved by extracting O^{2−} ions from the C12A7 structure via chemical reduction.
 The injected electrons occupy a unique conduction band called 'the cage conduction band', and migrate through the C12A7:e^{−} crystal by tunneling.
 They can be readily and reversibly replaced with hydride ions (H^{−}) by heating C12A7:e^{−} in a hydrogen atmosphere.
 Owing to this reversibility, C12A7:e^{−} does not suffer from hydrogen poisoning – irreversible deterioration of properties upon exposure to hydrogen which is common to traditional catalysts used in the ammonia synthesis.